ifmeo-hamburg/OzMess/ozmess-cb/instructor-notes/to-update.md

 - Consider adding a few python scripts into the online markdown to give examples for how to handle data

 - May need some additional how-tos for using the instruments (quickstart sheets?)
+- Link from somewhere else to this page (min moodle)?

+## Git

+- Later, see about whether using github is better (or stick with gitlab)